 Thus we will ask a couple quite searching questions about their relationship which would be impertinent if we were just a wedding venue.
 When a couple are married in a church they are married before God and they become ‘one flesh’.
 In the form of the service the Anglican liturgy says ‘Those whom God has joined let no-one put asunder!’
 A marriage is for keeps; for life.
 It’s not a decision to be taken lightly.
 For this reason we encourage couples to attend some kind of Marriage Preparation before they get married – there are courses all over the country (one very good course is run by Relationship Central see Relationship Central).

 We sometimes hold a Marriage Preparation Day which we do expect all couples getting married in our Parish to attend.
-In 2018 our Deanery Marriage Preparation Day is on Saturday 10th February from 1030-3pm.
+In 2018 our Deanery Marriage Preparation Day is on Saturday 10th February at Old Alresford Place from 1030-3pm.
 There are also a series of meetings to be held with whichever Amanda or me before the couple get married.

 If you have been married before and your former spouse is still living, the question of whether you can get married in church is not at all straightforward and it is very important not to make any assumptions that this will be possible in Itchen Valley Parish.
 Please read the following pamphlet produced by the Church of England which sheds some more light on this very sensitive issue.